Badgerys Creek: Climate

 On 4 January 2020, a heat logger registered a temperature of 50.1 C in the suburb, which was on the same day when Penrith recorded a temperature of 48.9 C.

 Commercial area

 North of Elizabeth Drive, a substantial amount of land is taken up by the CSIRO Research Station, the University of Sydney MacGarvie Smith Veterinary Farm, and a landfill depot.
 Much of the research establishment is dotted with reservoirs.
 The southeast includes a brickworks, and land owned by Telstra, also featuring a number of reservoirs.
 The suburb is also home to the Hubertus Liverpool Rifle Club.

 South of Elizabeth Drive was also a settled area.

 Schools

 The suburb had one primary school, Badgerys Creek Public School, decommissioned in 2014 to make way for Sydney's second airport.
 Nearby there were two churches with cemeteries, also moved.

 Demographics

-In the 2016 Census, there were 225 people in Badgerys Creek.
-68.5% of people were born in Australia and 57.5% of people only spoke English at home.